UCL/ucl_software_carpentry/installation/install.md

 If you do get stuck, first try searching on the internet (e.g. [stackoverflow.com](http://stackoverflow.com)) for solutions.
 Or, try asking a fellow bootcamp attendee for help.

 We will be running a drop-in session on the afternoon of Monday 23rd September from 13:00 - 17:00 in Room G07, Chadwick Building (main campus on Gower Street) for people that would like some help with setting up their laptop in advance of the boot camp.
-There is no need to pre-book for this.
-All students should either attend this or ensure that they have a working git, python, and editor and shell installation by following the instructions bellow.
+All students should either attend this or ensure that they have a working git, python, and editor and shell installation by following the instructions bellow before the workshop.

 ## Linux Users ##